FortiGate Firewall: Quick Start

 - Click Apply.

-5. Optional: follow the safety recommendations
+5. Optional: follow the security recommendations

-- Use secure access protocols;
+- use secure access protocols;

-- enable redirection to HTTPS;
+- enable redirect to HTTPS;

-- change the default access ports;
+- change default access ports;

 - configure short login timeouts;